psopso/homeassistant2influxdb/README.md

 My notice.
-Functional with Ubuntu 22.04.3 LTS (Jammy Jellyfish) and Homeassistant core-2022.12.6
+Functional with Ubuntu 22.04.3 LTS (Jammy Jellyfish) and Homeassistant core-2022.12.6 Due to Homeassistant version could be necessary to change the SQL query :-)

 In order to not duplicate logic, the script uses the InfluxDB component of Home Assistant directly.